haahussain/Recommendation_System/README.md

 * _(if at all possible) Finding a way to include user-based data would open up many possibilities)_

 #### Conclusions
-* Euclidean similarity metric turned out to be the best metric because the top 5 recommended companies features were more relatable to our test company
+* Euclidean similarity metric turned out to be the best metric because the top 5 recommended companies features were more relatable to our group of favorite companies.
+The results using the Euclidean metric were the most similar and comparable to our favorite 3 companies across the various features.
 * (To be continued)